talkpython/100daysofweb-with-python-course/days/017-020-flask-call-apis/README.md

 - If you didn't manage to follow along with the videos on Day 1, now's the time to do so.
 - Add a Chuck Menu Bar button to your base Flask template.
 - Time permitting, check out this [awesome list of APIs](https://medium.com/@vicbergquist/18-fun-apis-for-your-next-project-8008841c7be9) you can play with.
-Choose an API (other than Chuck Norris and Pokemon!) and see if practice pulling static data and printing it on your web page.
+Choose an API (other than Chuck Norris and Pokemon!), practice pulling static data and printing it on your web page.

 ## Day 3: